Inspector and object properties

 This category is used to increase or decrease the space before/after an element in a music staff.
 Adjusting leading/trailing space here also affects any associated lyric syllables.

 This category is displayed only if notes are selected.
-Any change to a notehead property under Chord affects the whole chord (i.e all the notes in one voice) at that location—and not just the selected note.
-If you want to make changes to just one note in a chord, then use the Element category (above).
+Any change to a notehead property under Chord affects the whole chord (i.e. all the notes in one voice) at that location—and not just the selected note.
+If you want to make changes to the position of just one note in a chord, then use the Element category (above).

-This category is only displayed when you select a note, and allows you to easily switch the selection to the stem, beam, hook, duration dot (or dots) or tuplet number associated with the notehead (see image below).
+- If you select a notehead, the "Select" category displays buttons which allow you to easily switch the selection to the stem, beam, hook, duration dot (or dots) or tuplet number associated with the notehead (see image below).

 Properties of some objects are accessed by right-clicking on the object and choosing a "Properties" option from the context menu: these are in addition to the object's properties displayed in the Inspector.